tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 <img title="" src="images/Selection_055.png" />

-Just hit “Apply” button once you changed the time or not.
-The next button “Run Job” will actually run the job interactively meaning you screen will lock until the job completes I would advice changing the job time instead as this does not lock your screen.
+Just hit “Apply” button whether you changed the time or not.
+The next button “Run Job” will actually run the job interactively meaning your screen will lock until the job completes.
+I would advice changing the job time instead, as this does not lock your screen.

 <img title="" src="images/Selection_056.png" />